 2020 Play-in Hubs

 ACMP is looking for local organzations such as community music schools or community arts centers that would be interested in becoming a Play-in hub for the local chamber music community.
 Some small grants are available for Play-in hubs that create play-ins that are open to a broad playing community.
 If you know a potential hub in your community, let us know: firstname.lastname@example.org.
 Download application here.

 ACMP lists many events on our website and on Facebook in the weeks before Worldwide Play-In Weekend.
 Click here to access the events calendar to find or list Play-ins.

 We encourage you to host your own play-in on March7 & 8, no matter how big or small.
 Even a duet counts.

 - Pick a Place – Any place will do: a school, a music or cultural center, a workplace, a mall, a place of worship, a home, or a community center.

 - Invite Players – Call someone new.
 Send an e-mail to players you know and ask them to invite friends.
 Post it on Facebook.
 Find people via the website "find players" page or in your ACMP directory.
 Reach out as widely as you can.

 - Play – Welcome new people.
 Gather listeners or play privately.
 Enjoy the music.
 Share food.
 Have fun!

 How do I share it?

 There is no official sign-up, but let us know what you’re up to.
 The earlier we hear from you the more likely we can include your play-in in our publicity.
-List your Play-In on our website Events page; post photos, videos, and highlights on Facebook (ACMP - Associated Chamber Music Players) and on Twitter (@ACMPmusic); or e-mail them to us.
-We’d love to feature your play-in stories in our future newsletters or on our News in Brief blog.
+List your Play-In on our website events page; post photos, videos, and highlights on Facebook (ACMP - Associated Chamber Music Players) and on Twitter (@ACMPmusic); or e-mail them to us.
+We’d love to feature your play-in stories in our spring/summer Updates bulletin and on our News in Brief blog.